 What is the Mako Robotic System?

-The Mako robotic system is a technology that helps our orthopedic surgeons in New Braunfels at Resolute Health Hospital to perform joint replacement surgery with more accurate implant placement than conventional arthroplasty surgical techniques.
+The Mako robotic system is a technology that helps our orthopedic surgeons in New Braunfels at Resolute Baptist Hospital to perform joint replacement surgery with more accurate implant placement than conventional arthroplasty surgical techniques.
 Some

 studies have shown less post-surgery pain, faster recovery and lower dislocation risk with robotic-arm assisted surgery.